Q? Please tell us a bit about Robust Tools

 Q?
 What is a motor drive with “auto tune”?

 - Modern motor drives (“inverter” or “VFD”) sense when the motor is under load and change the wave form of the electricity going to the motor to keep its speed constant – which provides full torque at all speeds.
+Each Robust lathe goes through an auto-tune function to match the drive to the inverter before it is shipped.

 Q?
 What else does the drive do?